AnjulGupta12/AnjulGupta12/README.md

 - 💬 Ask me about **Automation and Testing**

-- 👨‍💻 All of my projects are available at and I regularly write articles on [anjulgupta.wordpress.com](anjulgupta.wordpress.com)
+- 👨‍💻 All of my projects are available at and I regularly write articles on [wordpress website](https://anjulgupta.wordpress.com/)

 - 📫 How to reach me **anjul.gupta125@gmail.com**